DFE-Digital/apply-for-teacher-training/README.md

 - [`ruby`](.ruby-version)
 - `bundle 2.1.4+`

+You'll also need to copy `.env.example` to `.env` and fill in the secrets.
+This will populate required environment variables

+Once those dependencies are installed, run `bundle install` to install required gems.

+#### Local db setup

+1. Start the postgres service: `sudo service postgresql start`
+1. Populate the `DB_` relevant environment variables with the correct values (those are: `DB_USERNAME`, `DB_PASSWORD`, `DB_HOSTNAME` and `DB_PORT`)
+1. Then local development databases and data can be set up: `bundle exec rake db:setup` (You may wish to [set up development data](#development-data) at this point)

+#### Running the app

+To run the application locally:

+1. Run `yarn` to install dependencies for the web app to run
+2. Run `bundle exec rails s` to launch the app on http://localhost:3000

+### Running the application in Docker

+As an alternative to that, it's also possible to run the application in Docker:

 #### Docker dependencies

 - `docker`
 - `docker-compose`
 - Graphviz 2.22+ (`brew install graphviz`) to generate the [domain model diagram](#domain-model)

-## Development environment

-The most common way to run a development version of the application is run with local dependencies.

-You'll also need to copy `.env.example` to `.env` and fill in the secrets.

-Once Postgresql access is granted for the development db user specified in `$DB_USERNAME` you can set up local development databases and data:

-`bundle exec rake db:setup`

-Then run the application locally:

-`bundle exec rails s` to launch the app on http://localhost:3000

-### Running the application in Docker
+#### Running the app

-It's also possible to run the application in Docker:
+Install the above dependencies, and then:

 1. Copy `.env.example` to `.env` and fill in the secrets
 1. Run `make setup`